Dog CBC (Complete Blood Count) Explained

 How often should my dog have a CBC?

-Annual CBCs are recommended for healthy adult dogs, while senior dogs (7+ years) should have them every 6 months.
-Dogs with health conditions may need more frequent monitoring.
+Annual CBCs are recommended for healthy adult dogs as part of wellness exams.
+Senior dogs (7+ years) should have them every 6 months.
+Dogs with health conditions or on medications may need more frequent monitoring—your vet will advise.

 What can cause temporary changes in CBC results?

-Stress, excitement, recent exercise, medications, and even the time of day can affect some CBC values.
+Stress, excitement, recent exercise, medications (especially steroids), dehydration, and even the time of day can affect CBC values.
 This is why your vet may recommend repeat testing for borderline results.

 Should I fast my dog before a CBC?

 No, fasting is not required for a CBC.
-However, if other blood tests are being done simultaneously (like chemistry panels), fasting may be recommended.
+However, if your vet is also running a chemistry panel, fasting for 8-12 hours may be recommended.
+Always follow your vet's specific instructions.

 What does it mean if my dog has a "left shift"?

-A left shift means there are more immature neutrophils (bands) in the blood, typically indicating the body is fighting an infection and rapidly producing white blood cells.
+A left shift means there are more immature neutrophils (bands) in the blood than normal.
+This indicates the bone marrow is rapidly producing white blood cells to fight an active infection—typically bacterial.